s4bot3ur/Blockchain-Challenges/Ethernaut/Re-entrancy/WriteUp.md

 Now we need to write an Exploit contract.
 Click [here](./Exploit/ExploitReentrancy.sol) to view the exploit contract.

-In order to completely drain the `Reentrance` contract, we need to call the `Exploit()` function.
+To completely drain the `Reentrance` contract, we need to call the `Exploit()` function.
 Once we call the `Exploit()`, the Reentrance contract balance will become zero, and our Exploit contract balance will become `2000000000000000 wei` or `0.002 ether`.

 Lastly, don't forget to withdraw 0.002 ether from the Exploit contract to your EOA.